softworkz/embyuserwiki/TV-naming.md

 ## Specials

-Specials should be named using 0 as the season number.
+Specials should be named using one of the following season folder names:

+* Season 0
+* Season 00
+* Specials

 For example:

 ```
  \TV